NVIDIA/OptiX_Apps/README.md

 OptiX Toolkit:
 * Go to (https://github.com/NVIDIA/optix-toolkit)
 * Clone the repository and update its sub-modules to get the OmmBaking repository included.
 * Set the CMAKE_INSTALL_PREFIX to a local path where the OptiX Toolkit `bin`, `include` and `lib` folders should be installed.
-(The default `C:\Program Files\OptiXToolkit` usually will not work because that is a protected folder under Windows.)
+(The default `C:\Program Files\OptiXToolkit` usually will not work because that is a protected folder under Windows).
 The `FindOptiXToolkit.cmake` will find it automatically if the CMAKE_INSTALL_PREFIX is set to the `3rdparty/optix-toolkit` path.
 * To avoid vcpkg set the cmake variable OTK_USE_VCPKG = OFF
 * To speed up the build set the cmake variables OTK_BUILD_TESTS = OTK_BUILD_EXAMPLES = OTK_BUILD_DOCS = OFF
 * Configure and Generate the solution for your Visual Studio version and x64 platform